Best Goldendoodle Rescues USA (2023 Update)

 They Are Good with Children

-If you have children at home, then adopting a Goldendoodle is a great choice.
+Adopting a Goldendoodle is a great choice if you have children at home.
 These dogs play well with kids.
 They are gentle, loving, and patient around young kids which is one of the reasons they make great family dogs.

 Now, that doesn’t mean you should leave your child unattended around them.
 You should still exercise caution and check on their behavior.
 You must also teach your children how to behave around dogs.
 Prevent your child from agitating your Goldendoodle with ear or tail pulling and other rough activities.